stjordanis/terra-docs-old/docs/node-light-client.md

 sidebar_label: Light Client Daemon
 ---

-To start a REST server, we need to specify the following parameters:
+The Light Client Daemon (LCD), also known as "Terra-Lite", is a REST server that enables other applications and services to interact with your local running `terrad` instance and interact the Terra network through HTTP.
+To start LCD, we need to specify the following parameters:

 | Parameter   | Type      | Default                 | Required | Description                                          |
 | ----------- | --------- | ----------------------- | -------- | ---------------------------------------------------- |